 When not at the station, you'll find her snowshoeing the trails around her neighborhood on Good Harbor Hill in winter, playing Pickleball (should be the new official national sport in her opinion), biking, reading or doing any kind of puzzle she can find...yes, Wordle is a new passion.

-Annie assumed the role of program director in late 2021, and produced The Roadhouse from 2009 to 2021.
-She's also been an on-air host since she moved to Cook County in 2001.
+Annie has served in various roles at WTIP including program director and producer.
+She's been an on-air host since she moved to Cook County in 2001.
 When she's not working at the station, you can find her playing Scrabble, cooking, or exploring on a long-distance walk.

 Rhonda Silence grew up in Grand Marais, moved away for 20-plus years and worked a variety of jobs before returning in 1995.
 She served as editor of the community newspaper for 16 years before making the jump to the news department of multi-media WTIP Community Radio in October 2016.
 Her goal for the community radio station is eventually get every community member on air at some point!